 Patti P. Phillips, Ph.D.

-Dr. Patti Phillips is President and CEO of ROI Institute, Inc., the leading source of ROI competency building, implementation support, networking, and research.
-As a renowned leader in measurement and evaluation, she helps organizations implement the ROI Methodology in 60 countries around the wor...Full Bio
+Dr. Patti Phillips is president and CEO of ROI Institute, Inc. A renowned leader in measurement and evaluation, she helps organizations implement her ROI Methodology in 70 countries around the world.
+Since 1997, she has been a driving force in the global adoption of the

 Marko J. Mrkonich focuses his practice on discrimination and other employment litigation, client counseling, and traditional labor law issues.
 He works primarily with clients in the manufacturing and retail industries, and has specific knowledge of matters that arise under: